 Whatsapp

-Vertebral Body Tethering (VBT) is a modern, growth-friendly surgical option for adolescents with idiopathic scoliosis who are still growing.
+Vertebral body tethering (VBT) is a modern, growth-friendly surgical option for adolescents with idiopathic scoliosis who are still growing.
 Unlike traditional spinal fusion, which permanently joins sections of the spine, VBT uses a strong but flexible cord to guide the spine into a straighter position as your child grows—helping preserve natural movement and flexibility.

 Many families consider VBT so their child can continue activities they love, such as swimming, gymnastics, or dance, without permanently restricting spinal motion.